Lepanthes intonsa Luer 1983 SUBGENUS Lepanthes SECTION Lepanthes SUBSECTION Lepanthes SERIES Lepanthes Novon 1993 Photo by © Walter Teague

 Flower Size 1/5" [5mm]

-Found in Colombia, Ecuador and Bolivia in wet montane cloud forests at elevations of 2200 to 2800 meters as a miniature sized, cool to cold growing epiphyte with slender ramicauls enveloped basally by 5 to 7 minutely ciliate, lepanthiform sheaths and carries a single, apical, erect, thinly coriaceous, ovate, acuminate, acute leaves that have a purple hue on the underside and blooms on a congested, distichous, 3/4" [1.8 cm] long, successively single flowered inflorescence that is shorter than the leaf and arising on the underside of the leaf.
+Found in Colombia, Ecuador and Bolivia in wet montane cloud forests at elevations of 2200 to 2800 meters as a miniature sized, cold growing epiphyte with slender ramicauls enveloped basally by 5 to 7 minutely ciliate, lepanthiform sheaths and carries a single, apical, erect, thinly coriaceous, ovate, acuminate, acute leaves that have a purple hue on the underside and blooms in the winter on a congested, distichous, 3/4" [1.8 cm] long, successively single flowered inflorescence that is shorter than the leaf and arising on the underside of the leaf.

 Synonyms Lepanthes doloma Luer & R. Vásquez 1983